hax/my.js/README.md

 Currently my.js support two styles of declarations in-box, directive prologues (just like 'use strict'), and labeled module statements (inspired by <https://github.com/labeledmodules/labeled-modules-spec/wiki>)

+*NOTE:*
+	Currently (v0.3.3), only labeled module statements is implemented!
+	Directive prologues will be added in next version!

 ```javascript
 // math.js (directive prologues)